oreo329/lokilike/content/research/VibrotactileMetaphorFoot.md

 weight = 3
 +++

-Vibrotactile Metaphor of Physical Interaction Using Body-Penetrating Phantom Sensations: Stepping on a Virtual Object
+Vibrotactile Metaphor of Physical Interaction Using Body-Penetrating Phantom Sensations: Stepping on a Virtual Object<br>(World Haptics 2021)
 <!--more-->

 ![Teaser][1]